JohanKool3/SecondYearFlutterProject/readme.md

 <a id="flag-mode"></a>

 ### Flag Mode
+In this mode, two actions will possibly occur
+- **If the cell is unflagged**, a flag will be placed.
-In this mode, a flag will be placed on any flag you interact with
+- A flag will be placed if **the cell is not flagged**

 <a id="reveal-mode"></a>